yanminhui/tinylog/README.md

 - **Trivial integration**： Our whole code consistes of a single header file [`tinylog.hpp`](https://github.com/yanminhui/tinylog/tree/master/include/tinylog.hpp).
 That's it.
 No library, no subject, no dependencies, no complex build system.

-- **Custom output sink**：Customizing ouput sink by deriving `basic_sink`.
+- **Custom output sink**：Customizing ouput sink by inheriting from the class `basic_sink`.
 Console color sink and file sink is avaliable by default.

 - **Custom layout**: You can specify your own layout specifiers.
 In order to do that you can use template parameters in output sinks.